- Quickly elevate cyber security maturity

 - What is the difference between MSS and MDR?

-Managed Detection and Response (MDR) is a is a specialist type of security service designed to help organisations rapidly detect and respond to cyber threats across their network and endpoints.
+Managed Detection and Response (MDR) is a specialist type of security service designed to help organisations rapidly detect and respond to cyber threats across their network and endpoints.
 Whereas managed security services tend to focus on management of specific technologies, which are typically customer-owned, MDR services adopt a fully turnkey approach – providing the people, technology and intelligence as part of one overall subscription.

 - What is the difference between EDR and MDR?